 Mixed berries are a staple in our freezer.
 There are so many things you can use them for – smoothies, baking, drinks.
-And mixed berry muffins!
-Berry muffins are a perfect sweet treat for lunch boxes and morning tea.
-Bake up a batch of these delicious, easy to make muffins, with whichever berries you happen to have available at the time!
+And berry muffins!
+These mixed berry muffins with Greek yogurt are a perfect sweet treat for lunch boxes and morning tea.
+Bake up a batch of these delicious, easy-to-make muffins, with whichever berries you happen to have available at the time!

 Although one of my favourite things about muffins is the fact that they also freeze so well.